John Marshall High School (West Virginia): Background

 Named after John Marshall, the fourth Chief Justice of the United States, the school was established in 1968 as a result of the consolidation of three smaller schools in Marshall County, West Virginia: Moundsville High School, Union High School and Sherrard High School.
 At its inception, John Marshall boasted one of the few modular scheduling systems in the United States.
 In the 1994-1995 school year, John Marshall High School ran a traditional eight period day offering students half-credit one-semester courses and full-credit two-semester courses.

 The student body of John Marshall High School numbers over 1,200 in grades 9 through 12, making it one of the largest secondary schools in West Virginia.
 The curriculum is comprehensive, including a county-wide vocational program.
 The school also offers dual-credit college courses and boasts a fully operational College Board Advanced Placement (AP) Program.

 Athletics and clubs

 John Marshall High School's mascot is the Monarch.
-It has athletic programs in football, basketball, bowling, baseball, soccer, swimming, volleyball, tennis, hockey, cross country, track and field, golf, wrestling, cheerleading, and lacrosse.
+It has athletic programs in archery, football, basketball, bowling, baseball, soccer, swimming, volleyball, tennis, cross country, track and field, golf, wrestling, cheerleading, and lacrosse.
 John Marshall competes in the Ohio Valley Athletic Conference.